monarchkarthikeyan1/Brain-Tumor-Segmentation-CNN/Desktop/Brain-Tumor-Segmentation-CNN/README.md

-Here’s a professional README.md you can use for your repository.

 🧠 Brain Tumor Segmentation Using Deep Learning (CNN)

 A deep learning-based brain tumor segmentation project that uses a CNN-based U-Net architecture with Twin Squeeze-and-Excitation (SE) attention blocks to accurately segment brain tumors from MRI scans.
 The model is trained and evaluated using the BraTS (Brain Tumor Segmentation Challenge) dataset and includes preprocessing, training, evaluation, and visualization pipelines.